godspeedelbow/deslack/README.md

 }
 ```

 The **second argument** is a function of which its return value indicates whether Slack messages should be sent.
 This can be handy to evaluate a config environment value.
-You can of course also provide custom channels for local/staging development, up to you.
+You can of course also provide custom channels for local/staging development in the first argument if you want use Slack also for local development.

 ## using it

 ```
+var deslack = require('deslack')(...);
 deslack('example')('hi', 'this', 'works', { yo: true });
 ```

-**Note:** The value that's returned by `require('deslack')(...)` has the same api as `require('debug')`.

-Start the process with `DEBUG=example`:
- - `debug` works exactly like how you'd expect it to
- - a Slack message is sent if a channel was setup for it
+After initializing `deslack`, it works exactly how `debug` works.
+To see `debug` output you need to start the node process with `DEBUG` enviroment, in this case `DEBUG=example`.
+If it is provided then `deslack` will pass your log statements onto both `debug` and `slack`.

-If there's no `DEBUG` environment provided, then no Slack message will be sent (nor, of course, will any `debug` statements be logged for that environment).
+**Note:** If there's no `DEBUG` environment provided, then no Slack message will be sent (nor, of course, will any `debug` statements be logged for that environment).

 With regards to handling log arguments:
 - in order to send a single message String to Slack, the arguments are concatenated using [`util.format`](https://nodejs.org/docs/latest/api/util.html#util_util_format_format)